Planning a Romantic Evening in San Diego

 If audio/visuals are more your thing, opt for a movie atop a roof overlooking the city.
 Rooftop Cinema Club (pictured) maintain that “great films deserve great locations, and because outdoor cinema is about embracing the world around us, this makes for a great experience.”

 This date is considerably more comfortable than a car because they use comfy deck chairs with adjustable seat heights and plenty of legroom.
 In fact, they have recently added Rooftop Love Seats with enough room for two people to snuggle on the rooftop.

 If you’re wishing that it was still summer, or haven’t retired your swimsuit yet, The Pearl Hotel Wednesday Dive-In may be right for you.
 You can watch a movie from inside the outdoor pool which makes for a very unique date.
 This month, the movies include Elf, Home Alone, National Lampoon’s Christmas Vacation, and (of course) Die Hard.
 After, grab your date and track down the best ice cream in San Diego.

 5) Picnic (& December Nights) at Balboa Park

 Balboa Park may be one of the most romantic places in San Diego.
 The park itself stretches over 1200 acres of land and there are many quiet spots inside the park where you can enjoy a picnic without distraction.

-If you’re planning on heading to December Nights with a date this year, you need to time this one just right, in order to beat the crowd (and what a crowd it is), but it’s definitely worth it.
+If you’re planning on heading to December Nights around the Holidays with a date this year, you need to time this one just right, in order to beat the crowd (and what a crowd it is), but it’s definitely worth it.